francescocorda/sagrada/Deliverables/Artifacts/Client/README.md

 Then you have to choose the technology of communications in the apposite menu.
 Please fill the blank of IP address(default: localhost) and of the port(default: 3001 for socket, 1099 for rmi).
 Click on Login button and new scene will appear to you.
-Please select from the datePicker last time you visit a cathedral and the press the joinLobby button.
+Please select from the datePicker last time you visit a cathedral and then press the joinLobby button.

 Enjoy!